 In the Tuscan hills and fields, the Maremma sheepdog is known for being gentle with sheep and fierce with wolves and predators.
-These beneficial traits continue to this very day, whether the Maremma is used for working purposes or as a family pet.
+These beneficial traits continue to this very day, whether the the dog is used for working purposes or as a family pet.
 With children, it is gentle, protective, and sometimes playful, but the Maremma is mostly nurturing and watchful around little ones.
 And you couldn’t ask for a better watchdog.
-Overall, the Maremma makes a dependable companion and a friend for life.
+Overall, it makes a dependable companion and a friend for life.

 The Maremma can live as long as 14 years with relatively few health problems.
 Some may develop hip dysplasia.
-Because the Maremma is prone to bloat, feed it smaller meals throughout the day, as opposed to one big meal.
+Because this dog is prone to bloat, feed it smaller meals throughout the day, as opposed to one big meal.

-Grooming the Maremma Sheepdog is fairly easy.
+Grooming is fairly easy.
 Rough-coated Maremmas are not as prone to matting and tangling as the fine-coated versions, but both shed during the spring and fall.
-Maremmas that live mainly indoors, as opposed to working Maremmas, will need more brushing and clipping.
+Dogs that live mainly indoors, as opposed to working Maremmas, will need more brushing and clipping.

 The Maremma originated in (and was named after) a region of Tuscany where it has guarded sheep and livestock for centuries.
 Some documents trace the dog back to ancient Rome.
 Still popular in its native country, the Maremma Sheepdog is also a helpful worker and household companion in the United States, Australia and elsewhere.